LiamSturm/Lawrence-waterwatch/README.md

 ## What is this?

 Lawrence's Wakarusa River has no real-time public water quality monitoring.
-This project designs, fabricates, and deploys low-cost Arduino-based sensors to measure pH, temperature, and turbidity — and makes that data publicly accessible to the Lawrence community.
+This project designs, fabricates, and deploys low-cost sensors to measure pH, temperature, and turbidity — and makes that data publicly accessible to the Lawrence community.